GeorgeWebDevCy/tcn-mlm/README.md

 - Each seeded product is automatically tagged with the correct `TCN MLM Membership Level`, so orders placed against them immediately upgrade members.
 - Feel free to adjust pricing, content, or visibility of the generated products—or replace them with your own items using the same membership field.
 - Products are automatically assigned to the `Memberships` WooCommerce category (created on activation if missing) so catalog filtering stays consistent.
+- Seeded products are also removed from the default `Uncategorized` bucket so only relevant categories remain visible.

 ## Mobile App Integration
 - The [TCNApp](https://github.com/GeorgeWebDevCy/TCNApp) React Native client consumes the GN Password Login API endpoints for authentication and the `gn/v1/memberships/*` endpoints defined in this plugin for membership upgrades.